Razyapoo/KGBClusteringDocumentation/user_documentation.md

 In this part of the guide, you will learn the necessary terms that will help you understand the basic principle of how the extension works.
 They may differ from the usual terms you may be familiar with.

-You can skip this section for now and go to [How to use the extension?](#how-to-use-the-extension) section.
+You can skip this section for now and go to [How to use the extension?](#how-to-use-the-extension).

 <h3 id="hierarchical-relationships-glossary">Hierarchical relationship</h3>